MicrosoftDocs/sql-docs/docs/reporting-services/security/configure-custom-or-forms-authentication-on-the-report-server.md

     ```
     <identity impersonate = "false" />
     ```
 9. Add the **PassThroughCookies** element structure to the configuration file.
-For more information, see [Configure the Web portal to pass custom authentication cookies](../../reporting-services/security/configure-the-web-portal-to-pass-custom-authentication-cookies.md)
+For more information, see [Configure the web portal to pass custom authentication cookies](../../reporting-services/security/configure-the-web-portal-to-pass-custom-authentication-cookies.md)

 10. Save the file.